Theresa White (Siri Hari Kaur)

 Kundalini Yoga Teacher Trainer E-RYT-500

-KRI Kundalini Yoga Level 1 & 2 Teacher
+KRI Kundalini Yoga Level 1 & 2 Practitioner

 Science of Stretch with Tom Myers

 Radiant Child Yoga, Level 1 & 2

-Theresa White (Siri Hari Kaur) is an Internationally Certified Kundalini Yoga Lead Teacher Trainer and Beyond Addiction Instructor who has been studying Kundalini Yoga since 2001, introducing Kundalini Yoga to Okotoks, Alberta in 2008.
-She currently lives in Okotoks, Alberta and offers Kundalini Yoga Teacher Trainings in Alberta.
+Theresa White (Siri Hari Kaur) is an KRI Internationally Certified Kundalini Yoga Lead Teacher Trainer, Oxygen Advantage Advanced Instructor, and Beyond Addiction Instructor.
+She has been studying Kundalini Yoga since 2001, introducing Kundalini Yoga to Okotoks, Alberta in 2008.
+Theresa currently lives in Okotoks, Alberta and offers Kundalini Yoga Teacher Trainings in Alberta.